rozek/voltcloud-for-browsers/README.md

 The whole test will run in four phases.
 At first, you will have to enter

 * the EMail address of an application developer (that is you)
-* the develpper's password (the one used to sign into VoltCloud)
+* the developer's password (the one used to sign into VoltCloud)
 * the EMail address of a "customer" (different from the developer! choose an address you have access to as you will have to open several incoming EMails)
 * the VoltCloud id of your smoke test (shown as the "Id" in the VoltCloud dashboard)